 Dr. Mohadjer’s approach to cosmetic surgery comes with the understanding that your general well-being is closely linked to the way you feel about your appearance.
 Her philosophy - along with her surgical technique - helps patients seeking eyelid surgery to achieve the physical health and emotional happiness they want.
 You may be a candidate for eyelid surgery in Clearwater, Largo and St. Petersburg if:

 - Your peripheral vision is obscured by excess skin and fat in the upper or lower eyelids

 - Droopy lower eyelids expose the whites of your eyes

 - You have realistic expectations concerning the outcome of your procedure

-- You are aware of the surgical risks and do not posses any medical or ophthalmic conditions that may elevate the risks involved in the surgery
+- You are aware of the surgical risks and do not possess any medical or ophthalmic conditions that may elevate the risks involved in the surgery